The Financial Impact of a Serious Car Accident

 A Closer Look at Why Car Accidents Happen in Grand Rapids

-Year after year, speeding contributes to approximately one-quarter of all traffic fatalities.
-In a recent year, 26 percent of all fatal crashes in the United States and 9 percent of all injury crashes resulted from speeding.
+Year after year, speeding is a contributing cause of approximately one-quarter of all traffic fatalities.
+In 2020, 26 percent of all fatal crashes in the United States and 9 percent of all injury crashes were caused at least in part by speeding.

-One of the dangers we face in Grand Rapids is the combination of high speed and cold weather conditions.
-A speeding car takes longer to come to a complete stop.
-Combine this with icy road conditions, and a driver can completely lose control of their vehicle.
+One of the dangers we face in Grand Rapids is the combination of high speeds and cold weather conditions.
+A speeding car takes longer to come to a complete stop under normal conditions.
+Combine this with ice and snow on the roads, and a driver can completely lose control of their vehicle.

 Driving under the influence

-Driving under the influence is not only dangerous, it is selfish.
-But it continues to be a serious issue across the United States.
-In Michigan, recent data counted 311 alcohol-impaired driving fatalities during one year, compared to 656 motor vehicle accidents that did not involve alcohol.
-This means, that year, alcohol contributed to over 32 percent of all motor vehicle fatalities.
-To put that in perspective, the national average for alcohol-impaired fatalities during that same period was only 29 percent.
+Driving under the influence is dangerous and selfish, yet it continues to be a serious issue across the United States.
+In Michigan, recent data counted 311 fatalities caused by alcohol-impaired driving in one year, compared to 656 motor vehicle accidents that did not involve alcohol.
+This means alcohol contributed to over 32 percent of all motor vehicle fatalities that year.
+The national average for alcohol-impaired fatalities during that same period was only 29 percent.